 The main advantage of the iSonic model P4820-WSB ultrasonic cleaner is its built-in stack transducer.
 They are different from ordinary mass-market ultrasonic cleaners since those devices only use wafer transducers.
 Stack transducers emit 42,000 Hertz or 60 Watts in ultrasound energy.
 This amount of energy is enough to clean out accumulated grime and dirt in most things.

 Another advantage of the iSonic cleaner is its built-in 100-watt heater.
 The heater helps in removing dirt from objects by increasing the cleaning solvent’s temperature.
 Increased temperature also kills off bacteria that may cause diseases.
-This is helpful in cleaning medical instruments.
-Note that thorough sterilization will still need to be done after the physical cleanup of instruments used by a member of the health care team.
+This is helpful for cleaning medical instruments.
+Note that thorough sterilization will still need to be done after the physical cleanup of instruments used by a member of the healthcare team.

 The iSonic model P4820-WSB ultrasonic cleaner includes a detachable wire mesh basket.
 Stainless steel baskets are preferred over plastic baskets since they do not absorb any extra energy generated by the transducers.